Selling Your First Gig on Fiverr

 Fiverr is an online marketplace for people from all over the world to buy and sell services — starting from five dollars.
 Basically, you offer a service called a Gig, which has to be delivered within a set turnaround time.

 The notion of a $5 marketplace can be a double-edged sword, especially for freelancers.
-On one hand, Fiverr attracts a large number of clients due to the potential of getting quality work at affordable prices; but valuing your services at $5 as a graphic designer can be hard to justify, even if you’re just starting out.
+On one hand, Fiverr attracts a large number of clients due to the potential of getting quality work at affordable prices; but valuing your services at five bucks as a graphic designer can be hard to justify, even if you are just starting out.

-However, Fiverr can be a solid source of income for you — if you take time to do your research and understand how the site works.
-In fact, many freelance graphic designers have found success there, so it’s definitely possible for you to follow in their footsteps.
+However, Fiverr can be a solid source of income if you take time to research and understand how to make your Gigs attractive to buyers.
+In fact, many freelance graphic designers have found success there, so it’s definitely possible for you to achieve the same.
 Let’s consider some pros and cons before you decide whether Fiverr is a good fit for you.

 See also: Pricing Your Services

 As a global marketplace, Fiverr definitely has huge market potential.
-In fact, a look at a popular logo design gig shows close to 2,500 reviews and 30 orders in queue.
+In fact, a look at one of the more popular logo design Gigs shows more than 3,000 reviews and 29 orders in queue.
 With such a large audience, it’s a golden opportunity for you to build your client base and work with clients you might otherwise never reach.

 In addition, you can transfer your earnings instantly to PayPal, and there is no withdrawal limit.

-With millions of gigs available, competition on Fiverr can be really intense.
-Many freelance graphic designers are already established on the site with hundreds, if not thousands of positive reviews.
+With millions of Gigs available, competition on Fiverr can be really intense.
+Many freelance graphic designers already have established profiles with hundreds, if not thousands of positive reviews.
 Furthermore, there is a large volume of graphic design Gigs that offer similar services.
-In short, it’s hard for you to build a reputation and stand out from the crowd.
+In short, it can be hard for you to build a reputation and stand out from the crowd.